kavya-1706/nmi_bom_flights_comparison/README.md

-# Comparison between flights from BOM (Mumbai) and NMI (Navi Mumbai) Airports
+# Comparison between BOM (Mumbai) and NMI (Navi Mumbai) Airports
 <br>
+EDA and Price Prediction using ML techniques to figure out which airport is better to take flights from.
-## Data is web scraped from Google Flights.
+Data is web scraped from Google Flights.